nf-core/logos/README.md

 Raster resolution of these images should be 300dpi and saved in a 'colour safe' format.

+These are included in this repository to act as a backup but also help coordinate between the nf-core team for uploading between the different shop fronts.

 ## Help

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).